Alvin Ailey American Dance Theater: Foundation and performances (1958-1989)

-In 1962, Ailey recast his all-black dance company into a multi-racial group, and the modernized company completed its first international tour to Australia and southeast Asia.
+Soon after, in 1962, Ailey recast his all-black dance company into a multi-racial group, and the modernized company completed its first international tour to Australia and southeast Asia.
 The tour of the Lavallade-Ailey American Dance Company, named for Ailey's partnership with Carmen de Lavallade, started in Sydney, Australia, and ended in Seoul, South Korea.

-In 1964, the company of five women and five men toured as the Alvin Ailey Dance Theater.
-The dancers included Loretta Abbot, Takako Asakawa, Hope Clarke, Joan Peters, and Lucinda Ransom, Alvin Ailey, Bill Luther, Hector Mercado, James Truitte, and Dudley Williams, performed in Paris and London.

-In 1965, Judith Jamison joined the company and would later serve as the company's first artistic director after Alvin Ailey's death in 1989.
+They continued to tour around the world, now in Europe in 1964, as the company of five women and five men toured as the Alvin Ailey Dance Theater.
+The dancers included Loretta Abbott, Takako Asakawa, Hope Clarke, Joan Peters, and Lucinda Ransom, Alvin Ailey, Bill Luther, Hector Mercado, James Truitte, and Dudley Williams, performed in Paris and London.
+Dancer and choreographer Judith Jamison joined the dance company in 1965, and would later serve as the company's first artistic director after Alvin Ailey's death in 1989.

-In 1969, the Alvin Ailey American Dance Theater performed at Broadway's Billy Rose Theater.

-In 1970, the Ailey company and school relocated to 229 East 59th Street in Manhattan, a renovated church building.
+In 1969, the Alvin Ailey American Dance Theater performed at Broadway's Billy Rose Theater for their time.
+Following, in 1970, the Ailey company and school relocated to 229 East 59th Street in Manhattan, a renovated church building.
 In April of that year, a financial crisis caused Ailey to issue a statement that the dissolution of the company might take place.
 The crisis abated, however, and in 1971 AAADT made its first performance at the New York City Center.

-In 1974, AAADT had their State Theater at Lincoln Center debut.
+AAADT had their debut performance at the State Theater at Lincoln Center in 1974.
 The program featured Ailey's “Feast of Ashes,” Talley Beatty's “The Road of the Phoebe Snow,” John Butler's “Portrait of Billie” revival, the premiere of John Jones's “Nocturne,” and Joyce Trisler's “Journey.”

-In 1977, the company performed at President Jimmy Carter’s inauguration gala.
+The company then performed at President Jimmy Carter’s inauguration gala in 1977.